More than twenty-five EEG research projects and research uptake activities are currently underway.

 Our State of Knowledge series developed in year one identified four key areas for future research.
 Against these themes cross-cutting issues around data, technology, policy and the gender / poverty impact of access were also identified.
-This led to an initial set of broad research questions which guided our three calls for proposals.
+This led to an initial set of broad research questions which guided three calls for proposals.

 Visit this page for updates on the latest projects or subscribe to the EEG newsletter.